-The AppConnectCordova.
-ACPasteboardPolicy enumeration provides the possible pasteboard statuses for the app:
+The AppConnectCordova.ACPasteboardPolicy enumeration provides the possible pasteboard statuses for the app:

-''' AppConnectCordova.prototype.ACPasteboardPolicy = { UNAUTHORIZED: 0, // The application cannot write data to the pasteboard. // The AppConnect library enforces this status and ensures // that the app cannot modify the pasteboard contents.
-AUTHORIZED: 1, // The application may write data // to the pasteboard which gets shared among all apps. // (Both AppConnect and non-AppConnect apps can read this data).
-SECURECOPY: 2 // The application may write data to the general pasteboard which // is shared with authorized AppConnect apps. // The AppConnect library implements the underlying technology so // that the data written to the general pasteboard by one // AppConnect app is only readable by authorized AppConnect apps. // If the app is not authorized, or if the device user has not // entered the AppConnect passcode when required, writing to the // general pasteboard will fail, and reading from // it will read unsecured content, if any. } '''
+AppConnectCordova.prototype.ACPasteboardPolicy = { UNAUTHORIZED: 0, // The application cannot write data to the pasteboard. // The AppConnect library enforces this status and ensures // that the app cannot modify the pasteboard contents.
+AUTHORIZED: 1 // The application may write data AUTHORIZED. т, // to the pasteboard which gets shared among all apps. // (Both AppConnect and non-AppConnect apps can read this data).
+SECURECOPY: 2 // The application may write data to the general pasteboard which // is shared with authorized AppConnect apps. // The AppConnect library implements the underlying technology so // that the data written to the general pasteboard by one // AppConnect app is only readable by authorized AppConnect apps. // If the app is not authorized, or if the device user has not // entered the AppConnect passcode when required, writing to the // general pasteboard will fail, and reading from // it will read unsecured content, if any. } value is SECURECOPY, the AppConnect library encrypts the data copied to the pasteboard, and decrypts the data when it is pasted to another AppConnect app.